Russell-Waterhouse/blog/content/post/pivot-fast.md

 Eventually, you make a decision and try it.
-An hour in, you find yourself frustrated with the workflow and ergonomics of the solution, so you go back and try approach B.  That's fast quitting.
+An hour in, you find yourself frustrated with the workflow and ergonomics of the solution, so you go back and try approach B.  That's fast pivoting.

-## When to Quit Fast.
+## When to Pivot Fast.

-Fast quitting should be reserved for when you have other options.
+Fast pivoting should be reserved for when you have other options.

-If you're deciding between solution A and solution B like in the example above, that's an ideal time to fast quit.
+If you're deciding between solution A and solution B like in the example above, that's an ideal time to pivot.

 While that sounds like a very specific statement, it applies in far more places than you might expect.
 If your boss puts you on a mission-critical